 MINOR.
 A student wishing to minor in Communication must satisfactorily complete 18 hours to be selected with the approval of the Department Chair.
 Nine of these hours must come from the following three options:

-1) either Comm 110 Interpersonal Communication or Comm 120 Mass Communication 2) either or Comm 210 Comm 220 Logical and Rhetorical Analysis Responsibility in Communication 3) either or Comm 310 Comm 410 Mass Communication Law Communication Theory and Research.
+1) either Comm 110 Interpersonal Communication or Comm 120 Mass Communication 2) either Comm 210 Logical and Rhetorical Analysis or Comm 220 Responsibility in Communication 3) either or Comm 310 Comm 410 Mass Communication Law Communication Theory and Research.